nellore/docs.rail.bio/docs/dbgap_setup.md

         * The user should navigate to the login page URL, log in, and change the password.
         * At this point, the new user can log into the AWS console.

-* Create the secure dbGaP CloudFormation stack with the template from the Rail-RNA repository
+* Create the secure dbGaP CloudFormation stack with the template from the Rail-RNA repository (administrator)
     * The user will find the appropriate CloudFormation template at `$RAILDOTBIO/cloudformation/dbgap.template` and can send it to the administrator, but it is recommended that the administrator grab the latest version of the template [here](https://raw.githubusercontent.com/nellore/rail/master/src/cloudformation/dbgap.template).
     * Click CloudFormation in the AWS console, making sure the region in the upper-right corner of the screen is the same as the user's default region (typically us-east-1, or N. Virginia).
     * Click "Create Stack".